 Calvary University is planning to open as normal in the fall semester of 2020—starting August 17.
 However, we will also provide important optionsand measures to ensure everyone’s safety.

 Faculty will still have the option of whether to hold classes online only or invite students back into the classroom.
 Students, as always, will be able to make the same choice—either online or in person.
-If faculty choose not to hold classes in person, students will not be charged the online rate.
+If faculty choose not to hold classes in person, in-class students will not be charged the online rate.

 Everymeasure will also be taken to ensure that all who live, work and study on the CU campus can do so in a clean and safe environment.
 The University continues to work in close consultation with national, state and local public health officials.
 Our priority isto maintain the health of the CU community.